Conditions of Hire

-If a charge does not apply to your event, the cancellation of your event must be notified in writing to the Room Bookings Office at least four weeks prior to the event.
-Any service cost incurred by the university due either your failure to cancel your event, or the late cancellation of your event (Security Staff on overtime, cleaning etc.), will be billed to you.
+Cancellation of your event, whether there is a room hire charge or no room hire charge, must be notified in writing to the Room Bookings Office at least 4 weeks prior to the event.
+Any service cost incurred by the university due either to your failure to cancel your event, or the late cancellation of your event (Security Staff on overtime, cleaning etc.), will be billed to you.

 3. Room Layout

-The hirer is not permitted to change the layout of centrally booked lecture and meeting rooms.
-By prior arrangement with Security Staff through the Room Bookings Office, the layout of the Aula Maxima (and in special circumstances, other teaching/meeting rooms) can be custom configured for your event.
+The client is not permitted to change the layout of centrally booked lecture and meeting rooms.
+By prior arrangement with Security Staff, through the Room Bookings Office, the layout of the Aula Maxima (and in special circumstances, other teaching/meeting rooms) can be custom configured for your event.
 In some cases, a charge will apply for this service.
 Layout information must be supplied to the Room Bookings Office when booking your event.
-In these cases it will be the responsibility of Security Staff to convert the layout to its next configuration.
+In these cases, it will be the responsibility of Security Staff to convert the layout to its next configuration.

-Please Note: Special Safety arrangements must be applied to large halls fitted out with loose seating in concert/conference mode.
-Layout must be undertaken by General Services as loose seating must be tied together in groups of 5 and aisles of adequate width and location must be provided.
+Special Safety arrangements must be applied to large halls fitted out with loose seating in concert/conference mode.
+Room layout arrangements are undertaken by the General Services Security Staff only, who comply with UCC Health & Safety Procedures.

 It is not permitted to remove furniture from University rooms or to move furniture from one room to another under any circumstances.
-If you encounter difficulty with furniture in a centrally booked lecture or meeting room, please contact security staff immediately.
+If you encounter difficulty with furniture in a centrally booked lecture or meeting room, please contact the General Services Security Staff immediately.